williamphk/LeetCode-JS/README.md

 ### 8. Longest Consecutive Sequence

-- Always compare current number to previous number in array to avoid end-of-array (i.e. undefined) issues.
+- Always compare current number to previous number with start at index 1 in array to avoid end-of-array (i.e. undefined) issues.